Foreachq/page-analyzer/README.md

 ## Description

-Program is build in the form of a site where you can add url of the page and run SEO checks.
+Application is build in the form of a site where you can add url of the page and run SEO checks.

 Project features:
 - Page parsing for response code, page title, first `<h1>` tag and `<meta name="description" content="...">` content;